-Hosting a Moana birthday party?
-Make this Easy Moana Pinata DIY for Under $5 – perfect party game idea for less!
+Hosting a Disney Moana birthday party?
+Make this Easy Moana Piñata DIY for Under $5 – This adorable kakamora inspired by the movie is the perfect Disney party game idea for less and made with materials around the home!
 May contain commissioned links.

 In case you didn’t know, party planning is my happy place.
 Whether it’s a Pixar Up Party or Tangled Party (or if you’ve been around awhile, my first ever Finding Nemo Party), I truly missed my calling to be a budget party planner.
 I have to admit, my daughter’s Moana Party is one of my favorites.
 Seriously.
 Just between the Tefiti Birthday Number DIY and the Moana Headband DIY that I’ve posted so far, I’ve been in Disney crafting heaven.